 In a 1924 newspaper article (pdf) during an interview she was quoted saying “The fence is needed to keep our the few vandals who destroy in a few minutes the work of years and spoil the garden for the rest of the visitors.”
 The article concluded - “Tired of waiting years for it to be built, she finally is having it put up herself.”
 (2)

 While this was may have been partially accomplished prior to 1924, the Park Board could not allocate funds to complete fencing.
-In the fall of 1924, Eloise contracted herself, at her own expense, to have the fencing completed for a sum of $696.10.
+In the Summer of 1924, Eloise contracted herself, at her own expense, to have the fencing completed for a sum of $696.10.
 She paid $400 down, gave a note for $200 to be paid within a month or when the fence was completed, and the final amount by a note to be paid in the spring of 1925.
-Before it could be completed she had to leave for her annual return to Malden Massachusetts.
+We belive it mush have been completed proior to her annual Winter return to Malden Massachusetts in October.

 One set of fences or two?

 She could not afford to fence the entire area of the Garden, so we believe two enclosures were built which she referred to as the North Enclosure and the South Enclosure, the north protecting the wetland orchids, both enclosures are referenced with a “brook” running through them.
-After she announces completion on July 16, 1924 she begins as early as Aug.
-1st to note planting in the “north enclosure.”
-This would imply that there was another enclosure but she does not mention actually planting anything in this “south enclosure” by name until October 8, 1925, although there are numerous entries in the log prior to that of planting “near fence” without stating which fence.
+She writes on July 16, 1924 "Lady Slipper meadow enclosed today, fence not yet completely braced."
+On July 20 she begins planting near that fence; she writes "Planted from Glenwood Park, 51 Aster azureus near southeast gate of lady slipper enclosure."
+She notes on Aug.
+1st planting in the “north enclosure.”
+This would imply that there was another enclosure, more southern, but she does not mention actually planting anything in this “south enclosure” by name until October 8, 1925, although there are numerous entries in the log prior to that of planting “near fence” without stating which fence.
+(3)

 Back in Malden, She writes to the Crones (Martha and William) that she had informed Park Superintendent Wirth about what she did and never asked for reimbursement.
 She was pleasantly surprised to receive a note from him promising a check for the full amount by early December.
 Thus she says “You may believe that I am very happy.”
-(3) Some of the fencing was of a temporary nature and it was not until 1938 that a permanent fence built by a WPA crew enclosed the Garden.
+(4) Some of the fencing was of a temporary nature and it was not until 1938 that a permanent fence built by a WPA crew enclosed the Garden.
+But even then, the 1938 fence may not have enclosed everything as it was only 1,900 linear feet and in January 1939, Martha Crone reported that the Park Board workers were in putting in a new fence in the "lower enclosure" which would seem to be the "North enclosure" as the North section of the Garden is of lower elevation.
+(4)

 Below: The 1938 Fence, just completed, erected by a WPA crew.
 Photo ©Walter Dahlberg.